 Richardson, Al: Saving our history from academics and sects : John McIlroy interviews Al Richardson, editor of the magazine Revolutionary History, in: Workers Liberty (London), 1995 (23), pp. 22-24.

 The International Institute for Research and Education (IIRE)* was launched in 1981 as a Belgian foundation, recognized in Belgium as an international scientific association by a royal decree of June 11, 1981.
-The late Ernest Mandel (1923-1995), renowned political economist, theorist and long-time leader of the United Secretariat of the Fourth International was the founder, first chairman and moving spirit of IIRE which in 1982 opened a centre in Amsterdam.
-Addresss: Willemsparkweg 202, 1071 HW Amsterdam, The Netherlands (postal address: Postbus 53290, 1007 RG Amsterdam, The Netherlands).
+The late Ernest Mandel (1923-1995), renowned political economist, theorist and long-time leader of the United Secretariat of the Fourth International was the founder, first chairman and moving spirit of IIRE which in 1982 opened a centre in Amsterdam; some years ago, the institute was moved from Willemsparkweg 202 to Lombokstraat 40 (1094 AL Amsterdam, The Netherlands).

-Furthermore, IIRE houses a steadily growing library with more than 25,000 books and several 1,000 periodicals on three floors, chiefly publications in English, French and Spanish, a substantial portion of which has been computer-indexed; the completing of this work is under way.
-Large- and small scale donations are warmly welcomed.
-IIRE' library collection is not only available to the lecturers and students but to any scholar for consultation by appointment.
+Furthermore, IIRE houses a steadily growing library with (as at 2010) more than 25,000 books and several 1,000 periodicals, chiefly publications in English, French and Spanish, a substantial portion of which has been computer-indexed; the completing of this work is under way.
+Large- and small scale donations are always warmly welcomed.
+IIRE's library collection is not only available to the lecturers and students but to any scholar for consultation by appointment.

 The work of the IIRE is carried on by a small permament staff and a number of volunteers from the Netherlands and from abroad.
-Director of the IIRE as of 2004 is Dr. Peter Drucker, an American who lectures on history, international relations and sexuality, assisted in managing the institute by Paul Mepschen and Penelope Duggan.
-A board of directors whose chairperson is Dr. Joost Kircz, oversees the institute's finances and general development.
-Through the years an international network of fellows has been built up, chiefly comprising people who are (or, were) teaching at university level, most of them combining scholarly and activist expertise just as Ernest Mandel exemplified to them.
-Some of IIRE's best known and most outstanding fellows are Gilbert Achcar, Daniel Bensaïd, Michel Husson, Jeanette Habel, Michael Löwy (b.
-1938), Pierre Rousset, Catherine Samary, Susan Caldwell, Stephanie Coontz, Eric Toussaint, Marcel van der Linden, François Vercammen, Robert Went (who preceeded P. Drucker as director of the IIRE) and Peter Waterman. - The late Ernest Mandel (1923-1995) and Livio Maitan (1923-2004) had been IIRE fellows, too.
+Through the years an international network of fellows has been built up, chiefly comprising people who are (or, were) teaching at university level, most of them combining scholarly and activist expertise just as the late Ernest Mandel exemplified to them.
+Some of IIRE's best known and most outstanding fellows are (or, were) the late Daniel Bensaïd, Peter Drucker, Gilbert Achcar, Joost Kircz, Michel Husson, Jeanette Habel, Penelope Duggan, Michael Löwy, Pierre Rousset, Catherine Samary, Susan Caldwell, Stephanie Coontz, Eric Toussaint, Marcel van der Linden, the late François Vercammen, Robert Went, Peter Waterman... - The late Fourth International top leaders Ernest Mandel (1923-1995) and Livio Maitan (1923-2004) had been IIRE fellows, too.

-Mention must be of the Ernest Mandel Study Centre which was established in July 1996 on the occasion of the first anniversary of Mandel's death when a (first) international scholarly conference on his theoretical work was held at IIRE in honour of its founder and promotor.
-It goes without saying that Mandels books, course papers and other writings are well represented in the institutes library.
+Mention must be of the Ernest Mandel Study Centre which was established in July 1996 on the occasion of the first anniversary of Mandel's death when an international scholarly Ernest Mandel Seminar on his theoretical work was held at IIRE in honour of its founder and promotor.
+It goes without saying that Mandel's books, course papers and other writings are well represented in the institute's library.

 Sources used for this survey: